kklimuk/ruby_memoized/README.md

-# Memoized
+# RubyMemoized

-Memoized makes it easy to memoize methods, even if they have arguments or blocks, by making memoization as easy as declaring a method private.
+RubyMemoized makes it easy to memoize methods, even if they have arguments or blocks, by making memoization as easy as declaring a method private.
 To experiment with that code, run `bin/console` for an interactive prompt.